-Doctorate of Business Administration in Entrepreneurship and Business Management
+Specialization: Entrepreneurship and Business Management

-The Doctorate of Business Administration in Entrepreneurship and Business Management (DBA-EBM) program is designed to help students perform applied research and transform mature learners into leaders.
-While focusing on advanced decision-making skills and techniques, doctorate candidates also hone the research and writing skills that are required for the high-level of responsibility in academic and business environments.
-It enables students to improve their analytical ability, strategic thinking, process implementation, beyond industry applications.
+The Doctorate of Business Administration with a specialization in Entrepreneurship and Business Management is designed to help students perform applied research and transform mature learners into leaders.
+While focusing on advanced decision-making skills and techniques, doctorate candidates also hone the research and writing skills that are required for a high level of responsibility in academic and business environments.
+It enables students to improve their analytical ability, strategic thinking, and process implementation beyond industry applications.

-- Through written and oral communications demonstrate mastery of content knowledge in specialized healthcare fields for a higher level of understanding for decision making in complex organizational environments - Demonstrate critical thinking skills for local and global business new venture planning and decision making. - Identify and evaluate ethical behavior in enhancing business issues and opportunities for optimum return on investments - Demonstrate effective leadership skills and entrepreneurial mindset for starting new ventures and growing innovative and collaborative economic development - Apply research approaches to data collection to create and implement a strategic plan associated with the process and practice of entrepreneurship
+- Through written and oral communications, demonstrate mastery of content knowledge in specialized healthcare fields for a higher level of understanding for decision-making in complex organizational environments - Demonstrate critical thinking skills for local and global business new venture planning and decision making. - Identify and evaluate ethical behavior in enhancing business issues and opportunities for optimum return on investments - Demonstrate effective leadership skills and an entrepreneurial mindset for starting new ventures and growing innovative and collaborative economic development - Apply research approaches to data collection to create and implement a strategic plan associated with the process and practice of entrepreneurship

-The Doctorate of Business Administration in Entrepreneurship and Business Management degree requires completion of 60-semester credits of coursework, including 30 credits of Business Core courses, 15 credits of Entrepreneurship and Business Management Specialization Elective courses, a Comprehensive Competency Assessment, and 15 credits of Research Project courses - OR - 15 credits of Dissertation courses.
+The Doctorate of Business Administration with a specialization in Healthcare Management and Leadership requires the completion of 60 semester credits of coursework, including 30 credits of Business Core courses, 15 credits of Healthcare Management and Leadership Specialization Elective courses, a Comprehensive Competency Assessment, and 15 credits of Research Project courses - OR - 15 credits of Dissertation courses.